syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfCalendar/Populating-Events.md

     }
 {% endhighlight %}

-## Getting Inline/Agenda View Appointment details
+## Getting inline/agenda view appointment details

-Using  InlineEvent argument in the InlineItemTappedEventArgs of InlineItemTapped  event, you can get the Month Inline/Agenda Appointments details while tapping the specific appointment.
-You can do the required functions while tapping the Inline/Agenda appointment using this event.
+Using  `InlineEvent` argument in the `InlineItemTappedEventArgs` of `InlineItemTapped` event, you can get the month inline/agenda appointments details while tapping the specific appointment in inline/agenda view

 {% highlight c# %}
 calendar.InlineItemTapped+= Calendar_InlineItemTapped;